 But sometimes, the threads are vast... and much more subtle...
 Such is the case with the most mysterious, enigmatic, and sought-after cross-continental tale Disney has ever woven... a global mythology that just may connect some of the world's best rides into one story.
 Welcome to the legend of S.E.A. - The Society of Explorers and Adventurers.

-Either way, membership in the elite club is invite-only, and it seems that only the brightest, most cunning, and most enterprising minds ever see the Society's inner workings.
-For the rest of us, the members of S.E.A. have left behind a few hints as to their findings, and a few stellar attractions currently operating at Disney Parks across the globe.
-Here, we’ve collected the tiny scraps of evidence scattered across the globe...
+With a manifesto hidden in time, no one seems entirely sure of the origins of S.E.A., a secret society determined to illuminate the vast, dark corners of the globe.
+It seems that only the brightest, most cunning, and most enterprising minds ever see the Society's inner workings.
+For the rest of us, the members of S.E.A. have left behind a few hints as to their findings, hidden in adventurous rides scattered across the globe...

 1. Fortress Explorations

 Setting: Modern day